 Part 2: Pathway Options and Regulatory Documents

 As of June 2, 2022, there are two options for permitting utility scale solar energy systems in Johnson County.
 The pathway an applicant will use depends on the total number of acres in the project “use area” and whether the proposed use is primary or accessory.
-The use area is fully defined in the Unified Development Ordinance (UDO).
+Consult the Unified Development Ordinance (UDO) for the definition of use area at the beginning of 8:1.24.DD here.

 - Pathway Options: Conditional Use Permit (CUP) or Rezoning (RE District)